Header Banner

-How To: Turn Your Old NES Controller into a Wireless Light Switch Remote
+How to Turn Your Old NES Controller into a Wireless Light Switch Remote

 The original NES controller has become one of the most recognizable symbols of the Nintendo gaming culture, thanks to its perfectly rectangular shape and simple button design.
 But despite its popular appeal, people just don't game with them anymore.